-Through his words, vision, and the many lives he has touched through his legacy – Martin Luther King Jr. lives on.
+As the great leader known as Martin Luther King Jr. is alive through his words, vision, and the many lives he has touched through his legacy.

 You most likely have the day off in remembrance of his great legacy.